WebAssembly/spec/spectec/test-prose/TEST.md

   - Either: heaptype_u0 is absheaptype.
   - Or:
     - heaptype_u0 is (_IDX typeidx).
-    - |C.TYPES| is greater than typeidx.
+    - the defined type C.TYPES[typeidx] is defined in the context.
-    - the defined type C.TYPES[typeidx] is dt.
+    - C.TYPES[typeidx] is dt.
   - Or:
     - heaptype_u0 is (REC i).
-    - |C.RECS| is greater than i.
+    - the sub type C.RECS[i] is defined in the context.
-    - the sub type C.RECS[i] is st.
+    - C.RECS[i] is st.

 Reftype_ok
 - the reference type (REF (NULL ()? ?) heaptype) is valid if: